MicrosoftDocs/sdk-api/sdk-api-src/content/dinputd/nf-dinputd-idirectinputeffectdriver-deviceid.md

 ### -param arg1

-TBD

-### -param arg2

-TBD

-### -param arg3

-TBD

-### -param arg4

-TBD

-### -param arg5

-TBD

-#### - dwDIVer

 Specifies the version number of DirectInput that loaded the effect driver.
 For example, with DirectInput 5.0, the value of this parameter is 0x00000500.

-#### - dwExternalID
+### -param arg2

 Specifies the joystick ID number.
 The Microsoft Windows joystick subsystem allocates external IDs.

-#### - dwInternalId
+### -param arg3

+Specifies the availability of the device.
+This value is nonzero if access to the device is beginning, and zero if access to the device is ending.

+### -param arg4

 Specifies the ID of the internal joystick.
 The device driver manages internal IDs.

-#### - fBegin

-Specifies the availability of the device.
-This value is nonzero if access to the device is beginning, and zero if access to the device is ending.

-#### - lpDIHIDInitInfo
+### -param arg5

 Points to a <a href="https://msdn.microsoft.com/7eaf2d1e-f216-4678-9c8f-e6c38f6e4e66">DIHIDFFINITINFO</a> structure that contains initialization information for the force feedback driver.
 The driver uses this information to distinguish between multiple devices and to query DirectInput for any other device attributes.